-The best covering letter - the first impression counts!
+The best cover letter - the first impression counts!

-Your covering letter offers a perfect opportunity to leave a good first impression.
+Your cover letter offers a perfect opportunity to leave a good first impression.
 Write a letter which demonstrates professionalism, creativity, self-confidence and enthusiasm.
 After all it is important to present yourself as well as possible.
-The goal of the covering letter is to emphasise your own strengths and skills over a maximum of one page.
+The goal of the cover letter is to emphasise your own strengths and skills on a maximum of one page.

 Refer to the position advertised.
 Communicate to the potential employer why you are the ideal candidate for the desired position.
 Try not to write only about yourself here; you should bring across that you have already done extensive research on the company: